ietf-tools/datatracker/id2xml/README.rst

 on a new version of an older draft or RFC, for which no xml2rfc-compatible XML source is available.

-Version 1.0.x can process the drafts specified in the development Statement of Work to XML files acceptable to xml2rfc, and can also process a number of other test files to acceptable XML.
+Version 1.x can process the drafts specified in the development Statement of Work to XML files acceptable to xml2rfc, and can also process a number of other test files to acceptable XML.
 Missing is internal <xref/> links to figures and tables.

-The XML produced follows RFC 7749 [1]_ in version 1.x of the tool, and will follow RFC 7991 [2]_ in version 2.x, which will be released once support is available to process XML sources which follows the RFC 7991 vocabulary.
+The default XML produced follows RFC 7749 [1]_ in version 1.x of the tool.
+With version 1.3.0 of the tool, output according to RFC 7991 [2]_ is available by use of the '-3' switch.

 ..
 [1] Reschke, J., "The "xml2rfc" Version 2 Vocabulary", RFC 7749, DOI
    10.17487/RFC7749, February 2016, <http://www.rfc-editor.org/info/rfc7749>.